 This recipe makes about 5 dozen peppermint patties.
 Be sure to make extra for friends and family—they’re are so good, you’ll want to eat the whole batch.

-PATTY OR PATTIE?
+IS IT PATTY OR PATTIE?

 To be perfectly correct, the spelling is patty.
 Patties is the plural form, so many folks assumed the singular to be pattie.
-The word first appeared in English around 1700, from the French pâté.